Get insider access

 2. Best Mirrorless Camera Under $500

 If you're set on a mirrorless camera, the Canon EOS R100 is one of the few new options worth considering at this price point.
 While it's pretty bare-bones compared to more expensive models, with a fixed screen that lacks touch functionality and limited 4k video capabilities, this is one of the rare modern mirrorless cameras that's actually accessible to budget consumers.
-With a solid 24-megapixel sensor at its core and a simple user interface with plenty of auto and creative shooting modes, this is a solid starter camera for the money.
-Since it's part of the RF mount system, you can also easily upgrade to a better body down the line.
+With a solid 24-megapixel sensor at its core and a simple user interface with plenty of auto modes for beginners, this is a solid starter camera for the money.
+Since it's part of the RF mount system, you can also upgrade to a better body down the line without having to buy into a whole new lens ecosystem.

 If you can stretch your budget, we recommend opting for the Canon EOS R50, which is one of the best mirrorless cameras under $1,000.
 The R50 is similar to the R100 but has a few added benefits that make a difference, like a better autofocus system, a fully articulated screen, and better video specs.
 Having said that, if you're on a tight $500 budget, the R100 will still get you good image quality, an easy-to-use interface, and, most importantly, get you out there shooting.